aws-greengrass/aws-greengrass-component-examples/machine-learning/lambda-v2/README.md

 **Model components**

-The following configuration is applicable for both the `com.lambda.DLRObjectDetection.Model` and the `com.lambda.DLRImageClassification.Model` model components.
+The following configuration is applicable for both the `aws.greengrass.samples.lambda.DLRObjectDetection.Model` and the `aws.greengrass.samples.lambda.DLRImageClassification.Model` model components.

 - **ModelPath** (Optional) : The path of the folder where the packaged model artifacts are unarchived.